 Mr. Swing’s experience includes various roles in the San Francisco-Bay Area and Washington D.C.
 Area as a journalist, speech writer, the director of communications for civil rights non-profit organizations, and a steering committee member for the Fred T. Korematsu Institute.

 Mr. Swing, with the help of his academic mentors, created a diversity consulting firm, Plurivocity, which serviced public institutions like the U.S. Department of Education, the U.S. Department of Health and Human Services, the White House Initiative on Asian Americans and Pacific Islanders as well as many candidates seeking public office.

 Mr. Swing has delivered guest lectures on race, multiculturalism, U.S. history, education and ethnic studies at the University of California, Berkeley, Stanford University, Harvard University, the College of Wooster, the University of Maryland at College Park, University of San Francisco, San Francisco State University, the University of Costa Rica, the University of Peace, and San Diego City College.
 He has been referenced in several books regarding the Asian American community as it relates to education and health.
-Most recently, he was featured in The Handbook of Asian American Health by Dr. Grace J. Yoo and recently in a book written by Fernando M. Reimers – the current Director of the Global Education Innovation Initiative and of the International Education Policy Program at Harvard University – about education during the COVID-19 pandemic.
+He was featured in The Handbook of Asian American Health by Dr. Grace J. Yoo and recently in a book written by Fernando M. Reimers – the current Director of the Global Education Innovation Initiative and of the International Education Policy Program at Harvard University – about education during the COVID-19 pandemic.

 Mr. Swing is also a board member of the Notre Dame Club of Costa Rica and the honorary executive director for the International Council on Multicultural Diversity.
 He is married to Yorlenny Aguilar and has three sons, Jaden, Gianni and Jonah.